By Sonia Hickey and Ugur Nedim

 A study completed earlier this year that followed thousands of sets of brothers in two countries with vastly different environments and cultures, has firmly concluded that second-borns are more likely to test authority than their older siblings.
 The study found they are more likely to rebel and to find themselves in trouble with authorities.

-The study, which followed brothers in both Denmark and Florida, found that despite the differences in ‘environments’ across the two locations, one fact remained true: consistently, second-born boys were 20 to 40 percent more likely to be disciplined in school and come into adverse contact with the criminal justice system than first-born boys.
+The study, which followed brothers in both Denmark and Florida, found that despite the differences in ‘environments’ across the two locations, one fact remained true: consistently, second-born boys were 20 to 40 percent more likely to be disciplined in school and come into adverse contact with the role of punishment in the criminal justice system than first-born boys.

 It’s not the first time this kind of research has been undertaken, and remarkably, each published study has reached a similar conclusion.

 Psychologists have long been interested in the effect of birth order on personality and behaviour, and there are several books that explore the subject including Frank Sulloway’s ‘Born to Rebel‘ which was first published in the 1960s.
 Sulloway’s most significant finding was that eldest children identify with parents and authority, and generally support the status quo, whilst their younger siblings are more likely to rebel against it.